N1nj4Gh0stX/CSC-328/README.md

 ## Status

-The project is fully functional and meets the specified requirements.
+The project is almost completly functional and meets the specified requirements.
 Known issues:

 - Error handling for invalid commands can be improved.
 - Limited support for non-ASCII filenames.
 - The client occasionally crashes during recursive uploads and downloads of directories.
 Restarting the client-side program is required to resume operations.

-- The server displays the shutdown message twice when terminated using `Ctrl+C`.
+## Updates and Changes

+### Fileserver Updates

+- Added checks for restricted file extensions using a predefined list of allowed extensions.
+- Improved directory validation logic to ensure operations remain within the base directory.

+### Fileclient Updates

+- Implemented robust error handling for recursive operations.
+- Enhanced the REPL loop to provide clear feedback for unsupported commands.

+### Socket Enhancements

+- Added exception handling for binding and connecting errors.
+- Improved logging for socket operations to facilitate debugging.

+### Makefile Updates

+- Included the `-pthread`